vltr/middle/docs/about.rst

             except Exception as e:
                 return False, str(e)

-I must say that the results were really impressive considering this is pure Python code (on an old AMD machine), no Cython, no Jit:
+I must say that the results were really encouraging considering this is pure Python code (on an old AMD machine), no Cython, no Jit:

 +--------------------------+--------------+----------+------------+
 | Framework                | Comparison   | avg/iter | stdev/iter |